-BkA's VOC emission testing generates information that can be used to evaluate potential inhalation exposures to listed chemicals.
-In addition to our regular testing services, we can create testing protocols for estimating the decay in the emissions of chemicals over long time periods that are of interest with respect to cancer effects and other chronic exposure issues.
-Our network of qualified toxicology professionals can develop risk assessments needed to determine if Prop 65 labeling is required and to defend against Prop 65 lawsuits.
+BkA's VOC emission testing generates information that can be used to evaluate potential inhalation exposures to listed volatile organic compounds (VOCs).
+In addition to our regular testing services, we can create testing protocols for estimating the decay in the emissions of chemicals over long time periods that are of interest with respect to assessing exposures to VOCs listed as carcinogens.
+Our network of toxicology professionals can develop risk assessments needed to determine if Prop 65 labeling is required and to help manufacturers defend against Prop 65 lawsuits.

 The law requires the State to publish a list of chemicals that are known to cause cancer or birth defects or other reproductive harm.
-This list is updated at least annually and has grown since first publication in 1987 to include over 900 chemical substances.
+This list is updated at least annually and has grown since first publication in 1987 to include over 1000 chemical substances.
 The list contains a wide range of synthetic and naturally occurring chemicals.
 These chemicals include ingredients and additives in products that are commonly used and contained in homes, schools and offices such as personal care products, household cleaners, furniture, and building and construction products.
 Chemicals are nominated for inclusion in the list by different mechanisms.
-There are two independent committees appointed by the governor as the state's qualified experts.
+There are two independent committees appointed by the Governor as the state's qualified experts.
 Either of these committees can recommend a chemical for inclusion based on current scientific literature.
 In this case, OEHHA compiles the evidence for the committee to review and publishes the document for public comment.
 OEHHA also considers several other governmental agencies as authoritative bodies and adopts their assessments of chemicals for cancer and developmental effects.
 The designated authoritative bodies are the U.S. EPA, the U.S. FDA, NIOSH, the National Toxicology Program, and IARC.

-For listed carcinogens, a "No Significant Risk Level" or NSRL is defined as an exposure that would result in not more than one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime.
+For listed carcinogens, a "No Significant Risk Level" (NSRL) is defined as an exposure that would result in not more than one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime.
 For reproductive toxicants, a "no observable effect level" or NOEL that has been shown not to pose any harm to humans or laboratory animals is determined.
-A Maximum Allowed Dose Level or MADL is established as 1/1000 of the NOEL.
+A Maximum Allowed Dose Level (MADL) is established as 1/1000 of the NOEL.
 If exposures are likely to exceed an NSRL or MADL, then a product warning is required.
 OEHHA develops numerical "Safe Harbor Numbers" for exposures that provide risk-based guidance on labeling.
 To date, there are about 300 safe harbor levels.
 If there is no safe harbor level, a significant amount of chemical exposure often is interpreted broadly as any detectable amount.
-Alternately, businesses may choose to perform specific risk assessments typically by consulting with qualified toxicologists.
+Alternately, businesses may choose to perform specific risk assessments by consulting with qualified toxicologists.